grasshopper14/Continued-fraction-of-straight-lines/README.md

 Continued fraction of straight line equation $y=mx$ has shown significant improvement in convergence of logistic regression by inherently making gradient descent stepping adaptive: https://arxiv.org/abs/2412.16191 This technique can provide results without regularization in machine learning.

-These are two-parameter superposable S-curves: https://arxiv.org/abs/2504.19488
+These are two-parameter superposable S-curves posed as a univarsal distribution function: https://arxiv.org/abs/2504.19488

 Here, the continued fraction is just an interpretation of the formulation.
 And this is the best way to address nonlinear behavior of various quantities of interest.